 Photo: IRC

-Salvadorans, Hondurans and Haitians comprise the most TPS holders, totaling nearly 300,000 beneficiaries.
-El Salvador received TPS designation following two devastating earthquakes in 2001; subsequent factors, including levels of violence similar to major conflict zones around the world, led to its extension and re-designation for over 20 years.
-Hondurans were offered TPS after a 1998 hurricane took thousands of lives; like El Salvador, ongoing factors including instability and violence led to subsequent extensions and re-designations.
+Venezuelans, Salvadorans and Haitians currently comprise the most TPS holders, totaling over 700,000 beneficiaries.
+The Biden Administration determined that Venezuela met the conditions for a TPS designation in 2021 as its humanitarian crisis deepened.
+El Salvador received TPS designation following two devastating earthquakes in 2001; subsequent developments have led to its extension and re-designation for over 20 years.
 Haitians qualifying for TPS have been allowed to stay in the U.S. since the catastrophic 2010 earthquake; conditions in the country have also led to the extension and re-designation of TPS for the country.
+On February 24, 2025, DHS partially reversed the Biden administration’s July 2024 extension and redesignation of TPS for Haiti, reducing the period of protection granted to Haitians from 18-to-12 months.
+Unless extended, TPS for Haitians will expire on August 3, 2025, impacting an estimated 520,694 eligible Haitians in the US.

 People walk past earthquake-damaged buildings in Port-au-Prince, Haiti in 2010